HealthBioscienceIDEAS/microscopy-novice/episodes/filetypes-and-metadata.md

 the [BioIO package](https://bioio-devs.github.io/bioio/OVERVIEW.html), along with its corresponding napari plugin:
 [napari-bioio-reader](https://napari-hub.org/plugins/napari-bioio-reader.html).
-BioIO allows a wide variety of file formats to be opened in python + Napari that aren't supported by default.
+BioIO allows a wide variety of file formats to be opened in python and Napari that aren't supported by default.
 BioIO was already installed in the [setup instructions ](../learners/setup.md), so you should be able to start using it straight away.